-approximately ten miles below the mouth of McKinley River; McKinley City, approximately twenty miles below the mouth of McKinley River.27 McKinley City was founded by a party that included Gordon Bettles, who founded the town of Bettles, the head of steamboat navigation on the Koyukuk River, during the Klondike Gold Rush.
-The party chartered the steamer Luella, at \$40 a day, with the intent to locate a townsite at the head of navigation for large steamboats on the Kantishna River.28 After examining a number of routes from the mines to navigable water, the Bettles party chose the site of McKinley City and started to build cabins.
-Critics pointed out that the place was in a swampy area with little timber, and the trail to the diggings was located on wet ground.
+Late in the summer of 1905, freighters debated whether McKinley City or Roosevelt City would become the entrepot for the Kantishna Mining District.
+Roosevelt City was located approximately ten miles below the mouth of McKinley River; McKinley City, approximately twenty miles below the mouth of McKinley River.
+McKinley City was founded by a party that included Gordon Bettles, who founded the town of Bettles, the head of steamboat navigation on the Koyukuk River, during the Klondike Gold Rush.
+The party chartered the steamer Luella, at \$40 a day, with the intent to locate a townsite at the head of navigation for large steamboats on the Kantishna River.
+After examining a number of routes from the mines to navigable waters, the Bettles party chose the site of McKinley City and started to build cabins.
+Critics pointed out that the place was in a swampy area with little timber and that the trail to the diggings was located on wet ground.

-Roosevelt City was located on well-timbered, higher ground, and the trail to the mines was shorter and drier.29 According to passengers on the steamer White Seal, Roosevelt was founded by two men named George Noble and William Hunter.
+In contrast to McKinley City, Roosevelt City was located on well-timbered, higher ground, and the trail to the mines was shorter and drier.
+According to passengers on the steamer White Seal, Roosevelt was founded by two men named George Noble and William Hunter.
 George Noble was a member of the Luella party.
 Upon learning that William Hunter had built a cabin twelve miles above McKinley City and was able to reach the diggings over a dry trail in eight hours, he spread the news, thereby causing a stampede from McKinley City to what became the site of Roosevelt.
-Less than a half dozen people were left at McKinley City.30
+Less than a half dozen people were left at McKinley City.
+36

-For a short while, there was reason to believe that McKinley City might survive as a townsite.
-According to one report, only smaller boats could be taken to Roosevelt.
+For a short while, there was talk that McKinley City might survive as a townsite as only the smaller boats could be taken to Roosevelt.
 The larger boats could not pass over a two-hundred-yard-long bar in the Kantishna between McKinley and Roosevelt, even at a good stage of water.
 Above that section, the river was narrow and swift.
-The steamer White Seal succeeded with "considerable trouble" in reaching Roosevelt when the water level was above normal.
+The steamer White Seal succeeded, albeit with "considerable trouble," in reaching Roosevelt when the water level was above normal.
 The captain found only two feet of water on the bar.
-Boosters of Roosevelt, however, believed that once water levels subsided, the river would cut a new channel through that section, making it possible for the larger boats to navigate that section.31
+Boosters of Roosevelt, however, believed that once water levels subsided, the river would cut a new channel through that section, making it possible for the larger boats to navigate that section.37

-Certainly by early September the question was decided when Lee Van Slyke, the U.S. Commissioner of the Kantishna Mining District, decided upon Roosevelt as his headquarters.32 On September 10, 1905, R. T. Engelbrecht, a trader, recounted Roosevelt City's advantages over McKinley City: "Now, regarding the building site of the city of Roosevelt, I can only say that it is the ideal place for a permanent town-high ground; dry, plenty of moss and timber, flat and level, good water for drinking, and plenty of water for a boat drawing thirty inches of water at all times during the season.
-The trail to the mines is not more than twelve miles, and is high and dry; in fact, on the last seven miles it is hard to get any water.
-There is plenty of timber for any small bridges, in case they are needed.
-Two men went over and had dry feet and clothes during the trip, and found it easy walking, and made the trip in five hours."
-When Engelbrecht wrote
+Certainly by early September the question was decided when Lee Van Slyke, the U.S. Commissioner of the Kantishna Mining District, decided upon Roosevelt as his headquarters.
+On September 10, 1905, R. T. Engelbrecht, a trader, recounted Roosevelt City's advantages over McKinley City: "Now, regarding the building site of the city of Roosevelt, I can only say that it is the ideal place for a permanent town-high ground; dry, plenty of moss and timber, flat and level, good water for drinking, and plenty of water for a boat drawing thirty inches of water at all